1941 Auckland Rugby League season: Round 17

 The Auckland representative team was playing South Auckland in Huntly at the same time as the Carlaw Park matches were on.
 It had been arranged that 3 teams would have a bye to allow for enough talent to be in the Auckland team.
 They were Mount Albert, Richmond, and Marist.
 There was supposed to be a match between City and Ponsonby played at Carlaw Park 2, however it appears that these teams decided not to play the match as they were both out of championship contention.
 During the week the Auckland Star published a piece on Claude List who was remarkably now in his 29th season of rugby league.
 He had debuted at the senior level for the Kingsland Rovers in 1921.
 He remained with them for many years and was selected to play for Auckland and New Zealand despite the fact that they were a senior B side.
 He was the first player ever to do this.
 After Kingsland amalgamated with Grafton and then essentially folded he joined Marist, and then Mount Albert who he was currently playing with.
+For the second week in a row Joe Murray scored four tries in Manukau's easy win over Newton.
+At second five eighth he used "rugged" running to "often break through strong tackling".
+Jack Hemi at first five eighth scored 17 points through a try, six conversions and a penalty.
+His penalty opened the scoring and was kicked from two yards inside the half.
+The Auckland Star remarked that Steve Watene held the ball in place for the kick which was something that had never been seen before at Carlaw Park.
+For Newton Harry Emus went off injured at halftime and was replaced for Frank Zimmerman who went into the forwards with Charles Everitt coming out into the backs.
+Laurent and Jack Ginders scored Newton's only tries.
+With only two games on Papakura had the opportunity to play on the #1 field at Carlaw Park for the first time in the year.
+In the first half they lock Hancock their fullback to injury and he was replaced by K. Smith, while Brown, a North Shore forward went off and was replaced by Allan Seagar (known as "Lar") the coach who had retired at the end of 1935 but made one appearance as an emergency in 1938 and now again in 1941.
+Jack Smith was on leave from the army and scored a try and kicked four conversions in their 35–5 win.
+He played in his old position of fullback, replacing his older brother Dick who had come out of retirement to fill in for him and in four games kicked seven goals.

 Round 18

-After round 18 had been completed North Shore Albions had secured the title ahead of Manukau after their 19–9 win over Newton.
-Manukau won the Thistle Cup by scoring 360 points to North Shore's 304.
-J Donald came out of retirement to help the City team after not having played for a few seasons.